abhi18av/nf-tower-docs-orgs-and-teams/content/docs/monitoring/execution.md

     weight: 2
 ---

-Selecting a pipeline on the on the navigation bar will display the workflow details in the main monitoring panel.
+Selecting a pipeline on the navigation bar will display the workflow details in the main monitoring panel.
 The main window contains:

 * [Execution section](#run-information) with command-line, parameters, configuration, and execution logs in real-time.
 * [Summary](/docs/monitoring/summary/) and [status section](/docs/monitoring/summary/).